faded-giant/Generic_I-C_Documentation/README.md

 Power Applied to J1 is connected to each slot's power header. a 5VDC regulator provides power to the Arduino and the communication headers.

-A I2C Header is provided for an LCD screen
+An I2C Header is provided for an LCD screen

 DIO pins 1-8 have breakout pins next to a GND pin for digital inputs.
 Facing the board, the GND pin is the left pin, and the DIO pin is the right.